|

 Eugenes fulgens

-North of Mexico and Central America, this is primarily a
+North of Mexico and Central America, the Magnificent

 "sky island" mountain species in western Texas, southern New